 Our volunteers are trained to deliver the award winning AdventureSmart program focused on SAR incident prevention by providing people with the knowledge to get informed and go outdoors.

-Please only groups located in Delta, Richmond, Surrey, Vancouver and White Rock.
+Available for groups located in Delta, Richmond, Surrey, Vancouver and White Rock.
 For all other areas please visit AdventureSmart.ca to find your local SAR group.

 Hug-a-Tree and Survive Program (for Children)

 An initiative of the Royal Canadian Mounted Police, the Hug-a-Tree and Survive Program teaches children the basic fundamentals of survival in the woods.
-The curriculum is geared towards children ages 5 – 12 and provides participants with invaluable knowledge and supplies for a child’s pack, incuding a whistle, high-visibility garbage bag and informative colouring book.
+The curriculum is geared towards children ages 5 – 12 and provides participants with invaluable knowledge and supplies for a child’s pack, including a whistle, high-visibility garbage bag and informative colouring book.
 The Hug-a-Tree program was developed in San Diego, California after the tragic death of a 9-year old boy who became lost in the wilderness.

 ||| Hug-a-Tree and Survive

 Geared for youth and adults, the AdventureSmart Program provides essential trip planning, outdoor survival and recreation-specific information.
 Land, water and winter activities are detailed here, with tips on what to pack, how to plan, and what to watch for in the outdoors.
 Are you prepared?